fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp3-m1-exercise-implement-base-derived-classes.md

     Using derived classes to create bank account objects for Tim Shao...

     Using inherited properties to display Tim Shao's account information...
-     - Checking account #10027975 has a balance of $1,000.00
-     - Checking account #10027976 has a balance of $500.00
+     - Checking account #13358753 has a balance of $500.00
-     - Savings account #10027977 has a balance of $1,000.00
+     - Savings account #13358754 has a balance of $1,000.00
-     - Money Market account #10027978 has a balance of $2,000.00
+     - Money Market account #13358755 has a balance of $2,000.00

-    Demonstrating inheritance of the Deposit method from the base class...
+    Demonstrating inheritance of the Withdraw, Transfer, and Deposit methods from the base class...
      - Withdraw 200 from Checking account
      - Transfer $200.00 from Savings account into Checking account
      - Deposit $200.00 into Money Market account
-     - Checking account #10027976 has a balance of $500.00
+     - Checking account #13358753 has a balance of $500.00
-     - Savings account #10027977 has a balance of $800.00
+     - Savings account #13358754 has a balance of $800.00
-     - Money Market account #10027978 has a balance of $2,200.00
+     - Money Market account #13358755 has a balance of $2,200.00

     ```

     The additional output demonstrates the following:

-    - The derived classes inherit the base class methods.
+    - Derived classes inherit base class methods.
-    - The base class methods can be called from within the derived classes.
+    - Base class methods are accessible from instances of a derived class.

 ## Update the BankAccount class definition with abstract and sealed keywords